top of page

 House Cleaner - £22 per week

 Since my brain injury, cleaning my home has become a huge challenge.I am experiencing extreme fatigue, and even performing simple tasks leaves me feeling exhausted.
 Remembering what needs to be cleaned and where everything is can be a nightmare.
-Also, it's difficult for me to reach high shelves or mop floors because my balance isn't what it used to be.
+Also, reaching high shelves or mopping floors is difficult because my balance isn't what it used to be.
 On top of that, some cleaning products make me feel awful, causing headaches and dizziness.

 Motability Fuel - £30 a month